mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/manage-dashboard-permissions/_index.md

 By default, the viewer organization role does not allow viewers to create dashboards or use the Explore feature.
 However, by modifying a configuration setting, you can allow viewers to edit a panel and make changes to a dashboard but not save those changes.
 This setting also enables viewers to use the Explore feature.

-This modification is useful for public Grafana installations where you want anonymous users to be able to edit panels and queries but not save or create new dashboards.
+This modification is useful for public Mosaicoo installations where you want anonymous users to be able to edit panels and queries but not save or create new dashboards.

-> **Note**: If you use Grafana Enterprise and customize users' permissions using RBAC, the RBAC permissions override the functionality enabled by the `viewers_can_edit` flag.
+> **Note**: If you use Mosaicoo Enterprise and customize users' permissions using RBAC, the RBAC permissions override the functionality enabled by the `viewers_can_edit` flag.

 ### Before you begin

-- Ensure that you have access to the Grafana server
+- Ensure that you have access to the Mosaicoo server

 **To enable viewers to preview dashboards and use Explore**:

-1. Open the Grafana configuration file.
+1. Open the Mosaicoo configuration file.

-   For more information about the Grafana configuration file and its location, refer to [Configuration]({{< relref "../../../administration/configuration" >}}).
+   For more information about the Mosaicoo configuration file and its location, refer to [Configuration]({{< relref "../../../administration/configuration" >}}).

 1. Locate the `viewers_can_edit` parameter.
 1. Set the `viewers_can_edit` value to `true`.